-Tannoy makes some of the world’s best loudspeakers or “Drivers” as they are called.
-One of the most interesting drivers that Tannoy ever made was the Tannoy GRF Memory and so I decided to have a Challenge using this driver.
+Tannoy 15″ Challenge – OB/300 litre.
+Tannoy makes some of the world’s best loudspeakers or “Drivers” as called.
+One of the most exciting drivers that Tannoy ever made was the Tannoy GRF Memory.
+And so I decided to have a Challenge using this driver.

-The drivers had been mounted in the Open Baffle configuration and were placed in my listening room and set up using our own cables and system set up techniques.
-It took a lot of time to actually position the drivers because Open Baffle is not the same and you have to allow for the correct placement to get the best bass response.
+The drivers had been mounted in the Open Baffle configuration, and were placed in my listening room.
+And set up using Perkune cables and system set up techniques.
+It took a lot of time to position the drivers because Open Baffle is not the same.
+And you have to allow for the correct placement to get the best bass response.

-The sound from the drivers in the open baffle was just amazing so very open and relaxing and it was the same feeling with all types of music.
-All we wanted to do was just keep listening and whatever the volume we felt no fatigue at all.
-The music had that 3D quality to it and the overall experience was indeed very satisfying, The Open Baffle has a very specific sound and brings a whole new meaning to the music and all I can say – something that once heard you will never forget!
+The sound from the drivers in the open baffle was just excellent, and it was the same feeling with all types of music.
+All we wanted to do was just keep listening, and whatever the volume we felt no fatigue at all.
+The music had that 3D quality to it, and the overall experience was indeed very satisfying.
+The Open Baffle has a precise sound.
+And gave a whole new meaning to the music.
+Something heard, never forgotten!

-The drivers had been mounted in the Enclosures and all cabling attached and then came the very tricky part to put the Enclosures on Spikes and as they weighed 65 kilos each it was a very hard job to do and I prayed that we had got the positioning correct as it was very hard to move around but where there is a will there is away!
+The drivers were mounted in the enclosures, and all cabling attached.
+And then came the tricky part to put the Enclosures on Spikes.
+They weighed 65 kilos each it was a tough job to do.
+And I prayed that we had got the positioning correct as it was tough to move around.
+But where there is a will there is a way!

-It took a few small adjustments but everything was set up correctly and now we could listen to the music.
-I always use a few test CDs which are cut.
+It only took a few small adjustments, but everything set up correctly.
+And now we could listen to our music.
+I always use a few test CDs which have been angled.
 Because it does give a much better sound to the music.
-And I would strongly suggest that everyone should.
+And I would strongly suggest that everyone should try for themselves.

-What can I say? many things but the first things that grabbed me was the incredible bass that was heard which just seemed to go on forever.
-It went so deep actually deeper than anything I have ever heard in my life and that is saying something.
+What can I say?
+Many things but the first things that grabbed me was the incredible bass heard which just seemed to go on forever.
+It went so deep deeper than anything I have ever heard in my life, and that is saying something.

-At first, it seemed just too much and so I played a different CD but this time, it was perfect so very dependent on how the CD had been recorded.
+At first, it seemed just too much, and so I played a different CD, but this time, it was perfect so very dependent on how the CD recorded.
 But one thing I found is that I have to turn the amplifier up just a little to get the same volume as we had when using the drivers in the OB configuration.

-If you enjoyed ‘Tannoy 15″ Challenge’, please share with friends – thank you.
+If you enjoyed ‘Tannoy 15″ Challenge’, please share with friends and colleagues – thank you.